What is a page layout?

 The content region is made up of blocks.
 A block is a rectangular area.
 On some sites, the content area has just two blocks: title, and content.

-The site you're looking at now has several blocks in the content region:
+Here's a page with several blocks in the content region:

 On the left and right are the sidebar regions.
 Many sites just have one of the regions.